Krutyolkin/K2View-Academy/articles/18_fabric_cdc/04_cdc_publication_flow.md

 Fabric [CDC messages](02_cdc_messages.md) can be classified into two main categories:

-- Schema update - initiated by updates on the LU level.
+- Schema update - initiated by updates on the LU level or by a CDC_REPUBLISH_SCHEMA command.

-- Data update - initiated by updated on a given LUI.
+- Data update - initiated by updates on a given LUI or by a CDC_REPUBLISH_INSTANCE.